 The maintenance procedures can be enabled here.
-The user of the system is periodically requested to execute the preventative maintenance.
-Hamilton recommends switching on the maintenance control in order to ensure that the system works reliably.
-The maintenance procedures are described in the ML STAR Line Operator's Manual.
+The user of the system is periodically requested to execute preventative maintenance.
+Hamilton recommends switching on the maintenance control to ensure that the system works reliably.
+The maintenance procedures are described in the corresponding Microlab instrument Operator's Manual.